Authorizations

 Note: The iptc_tags

-parameter is only available if tags are included in your subscription plan.
+parameter is only available in the v3_nlp_iptc_tags

 To learn more, see IPTC Media Topic NewsCodes.